Developer's guide to setup Android Push Notification using FCM (Firebase Cloud Messaging)

 Let’s first understand the actors involved in completing a push transaction -

-Once the user installs the application on their device, the app requests the FCM Server to generate a unique FCM device token for this endpoint (user’s device)
+1. Once the user installs the app on their device, the mobile app requests the FCM Server to generate a unique FCM device token for this endpoint (user’s mobile device).

-This FCM device token is sent to Your Server in case you have to send a 1–1 push message towards this specific endpoint (user’s device).
+2. This FCM device token is sent to Your Server in case you have to send a 1–1 push message toward this specific endpoint (user’s mobile device).

-Note - FCM also provides a solution to broadcast a particular message to a set of users and it is not mandatory to have users’ device token in such cases.
+Note: FCM also provides a solution to broadcast a particular message to a set of users and it is not mandatory for you to have users’ device tokens in such a case.

-Now based on your business logic, you can trigger push notification to the user’s device by calling a simple POST HTTP FCM API.
+1. Now based on your business logic you can trigger push notifications to the user’s device by calling a simple POST HTTP FCM API.

 Firebase project is where your app will be registered.
 You can attach more than one app to the same project but not the same app to multiple projects.
 Your Firebase configuration keys will also be unique to the project.